-From 31 July to 4 August 2017, The National Archives ran an exciting new film project for 16-19 year olds with film-maker Nigel Kellaway.
+From 31 July to 4 August 2017, The National Archives ran an exciting new film project for 16-19 year olds with filmmaker, Nigel Kellaway.

-Building up to the 100th anniversary commemorations of the Representation of the People Act in 2018, young people were given the chance to work with original records from our collections on the theme of Suffrage.
-Asking questions such as: What does suffrage mean?
+Building up to the 100th anniversary commemorations of the Representation of the People Act in 2018, young people were given the chance to work with original records from our collections on the theme of Suffrage, asking questions such as: What does suffrage mean?
 Who fought for suffrage in Britain?
 How did the government respond to those who campaigned for the vote?

-Nigel offered guidance and support for the students as they made their own animated film based on their research.
+Nigel offered guidance and support to the students as they made their own animated film based on their research.
 The final version of the film will be showcased in 2018 at The National Archives and will also be made available on the website as a key part of the organisation’s commemorations.

-Students taking part in this project were able to
+Students taking part in this project were able to:

 - research the history using original documents, with support from our Education Team and record experts.